vinc3PO/ChemNumber/README.md

-# ChemNumbering
+# CHEMNUMBERING

 **ChemNumbering** is a Microsoft Word-template that allows user to automate the molecule numbering within the main body of the document.
-Microsoft Word equivalent of the ChemNum package in LaTex (minus ChemDraw modification).
+Microsoft Word equivalent of the ChemNum package in LaTex.
+This version also allows the modification of the ChemDraw scheme (Follow tutorial for instructions).

 # How to use ChemNumbering
 Create a new document using ChemNumbering.dotm template.
-To add a new reference type _\cmpd{ref}_ or use the insert reference button in the **ChemNumbering** ribbon.
+To add a new reference in the word document type _\cmpd{ref}_ or use the insert reference button in the **ChemNumbering** ribbon.
+Set-up the \{ref} markers in the ChemDraw scheme.
-Then use the button in the ribbon to either get the number or the reference.
+Then use the buttons in the ribbon to either get the number or the reference.

 More details about installation and use in the WIKI.